Loading...

 Two months after the initial application of Restrata, the wound showed a healthy granulation bed and wound healing was positive.
 The wound was taken to eventual closure via secondary intent.
 Three months after the initial application, the patient was discharged.

-*Infection was controlld and no longer present at the time of the inital Restrata application.
+*Infection was controlled and no longer present at the time of the inital Restrata application.

 **Disclaimer: Restrata has not been studied in wounds that extend into the tendon, muscle, joint capsule, or bone.
 Restrata should not be applied until excessive exudate, bleeding, acute swelling, and infection is controlled.
 Please refer to the Instructions for Use for a full list of indications, contraindications, precautions, and warnings.